fuentesjo6/Credit_Card_Fraud_Detection/GroupNameIdeas.md

 Think Harder!!!
 - SkimSkam
-- Kleptomaniacs - definition an impule control disorder that results in an irresistable urge to steal!!! :smile ß
+- Kleptomaniacs - definition an impulse control disorder that results in an irresistible urge to steal!!! :smile ß